See Your Local Jobs

 In the U.S., salaried employees are also often known as exempt employees, according to the Fair Labor Standards Act (FLSA).
 This means that they are exempt from minimum wage, overtime regulations, and certain rights and protections that are normally only granted to non-exempt employees.
 To be considered exempt in the U.S., employees must make at least $684 per week (or $35,568 annually), receive a salary, and perform job responsibilities as defined by the FLSA.
 Certain jobs are specifically excluded from FLSA regulations, including many agricultural workers and truck drivers, but the majority of workers will be classified as either exempt or non-exempt.

-In the first quarter of 2020, the average salary of a full-time employee in the U.S. is $49,764 per year, which comes out to $957 per week.
+In the third quarter of 2022, the average salary of a full-time employee in the U.S. is $1,070 per week, which comes out to $55,640 per year.
 While this is an average, keep in mind that it will vary according to many different factors.
 The following are only generalizations and are not true for everyone, especially in regards to race, ethnicity, and gender.

 - Experience—In general, the further entrenched a person is in their career, the more experience or perceived ability they have, or the more valuable their skillset, the higher their salary tends to be.